 Dry Wells: The End of the Line for Water Drains

 Well, one option is something known as the "dry well."
 Although you can build a dry well using commercial products, a dry well is, at the most basic level, simply a cavity dug in the ground and back-filled with rocks.
 Water is channeled into this underground "rock pit," where it then (eventually) harmlessly percolates down into the groundwater.
-However, dry wells may not be an effective solution to lawn drainage problems if your soil type is a heavy clay.
+However, dry wells may not be an effective solution to lawn drainage problems if your soil type is heavy clay.